Another Summer of Video Games and the Mall?

 What is HoneyRock All About?

-The HoneyRock promise is to develop whole and effective people, equipping and empowering them for service in Christ’s Kingdom.
+The HoneyRock commitment is to develop whole and effective people, equipping and empowering them for service in Christ’s Kingdom.
 At HoneyRock, participants experience growth at an accelerated pace through our experiential learning model and a high level of personal engagement.
-Participants learn to focus on others and not just them selves through service and discipleship.
+Participants learn to focus on others and not just themselves through service and discipleship.
 HoneyRock is a special place where relationships with God and each other grow deeper because of an environment free of distractions, a community that is authentic and supportive, and through programs that are focused on the development of the whole person.

 What Will My Child Do?

 The phrase "Explore.
 Learn.
 Serve." isn't simply a catchy slogan we put on our shirts.
 It's the essence of our goal for each camper who passes through HoneyRock.
 We design our programs intentionally to build on each other and match the stage of development and experience level of your child.
 Early in the camp experience the focus is on exploration--of what it means to know God through nature, to develop new friendships, and to try new things.
 As a child progresses, attention is given to learning new skills, both physical (kayaking, archery, riflery, etc.) and spiritual skills such as inductive Bible study and applying God's word to life situations.
 Finally, our goal is to develop individuals who, having recognized the gifts they've been given and developed, are ready to give back to others and to God in the form of servant leadership.

 We live in a world that continually perpetuates fear and concern for the safety of our children, especially when they are far from home.
 We at HoneyRock and Wheaton College recognize the realities of our current world and have taken extreme steps, well beyond camping industry norms, to ensure that your child will not only be safe but have a life-changing, life-enhancing experience.